jbranc/TwilightDarcula/README.md

 TwilightDarcula
 ===============

-Twilight theme for PyCharm 2.8/3.x Darcula mode
+Twilight theme for PyCharm 2.8/3.x Darcula mode, based on TextMate / Sublime Text theme

 This is customized primarily for Django development